AKeyNo/my-reading-reviews/README.md

 # My Reading Reviews

-A book tracker using the Google Books API where users are able to keep track of their readings and leave book reviews.
+A book tracker using the Google Books API Family where users are able to keep track of their readings and leave book reviews.

 ## Prerequisites